Module Code

 For more information on English Language requirements for EEA and non-EEA nationals see: www.qub.ac.uk/EnglishLanguageReqs.

-As many financial firms are substantially expanding their risk management functions, this programme is likely to open a wide range of new and exciting career opportunities including utilising cutting-edge quantitative modelling techniques and working in collaboration with traders to develop bespoke financial products, as well as portfolio and product risk management and monitoring.
+As many financial firms continue to expand their risk management functions, this programme opens a wide range of exciting career opportunities.
+These include applying cutting-edge quantitative modelling techniques, collaborating with traders to develop bespoke financial products, and managing and monitoring portfolio and product risks.

 For further opportunities to enhance your studies and career prospects please see the school website.